Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

 # Stardew Valley Mod - Better Ranching
 Stardew Valley mod that prevents failing milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared: https://www.nexusmods.com/stardewvalley/mods/859/

-Compatible with Stardew Valley 1.5.5+ on Linux, Mac, and Windows.
-Requires SMAPI 3.13.0 or later.
+Compatible with Stardew Valley 1.6+ on Linux, Mac, and Windows.
+Requires SMAPI 4.0.0 or later.

-**New Update 1.9.2 (2/1/23):** Oh wow!
-[Profittroll](https://github.com/profitrollgame) added a Ukranian translation for the config settings menu and prompts!
+**Update 2.0.1 (2024/03/26)**: Now working with Stardew Valley 1.6 and SMAPI 4.0.0!!!

 ![Preview image](/better_ranching_preview.gif)